jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 This is a good thing.
-Because of the way node resolves imported packages, a flat `node_modules`, allows your code to import those transient ddependencies of your dependencies, as if they were your own.
+Because of the way node resolves imported packages, a flat `node_modules`, allows your code to import those transient dependencies of your dependencies, as if they were your own.
 These are known as
 ["phantom dependencies"](https://rushjs.io/pages/advanced/phantom_deps/)